stefan-caraiman/stefan-caraiman.github.io/_posts/2021-01-28-starting-point.md

 ## Operating systems

 I don’t care who you are or what you do, you must understand how operating systems work (Linux, Windows even MacOs).
 Everything that you do, sits on an operating system.

+The golden rule, atleast in Linux, is that everything is a file!
+Start exploring from there.

 ## Networking